ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Alternatively, you can use the alpha-version platform installer to install opam and the development tools, [see below](#up-and-running-with-the-platform-installer).

-[opam](https://opam.ocaml.org/) introduces the concept of "switches," consisting of a compiler together with a set of packages (libraries and other files).
+[opam](https://opam.ocaml.org/), the package manager of OCaml, introduces the concept of "switches," consisting of a compiler together with a set of packages (libraries and other files).
 Switches are used to have independent sets of dependencies in different projects.

 After having installed opam, you will need to initialise it, [see below](#initialize-opam).